ymarson/willow_schema/README.md

       queries: [all-all, by-pk]
 ```

-3. Set up Postgres database - this database should exist and you will need to have access to it (skip if already have a working database):
+3. Set up Postgres database - this database should exist and you will need to have access to it (skip if already have a working database)

     a.
 Install Postgres